gtauzin/kedro-dagster/docs/pages/getting-started.md

 <figcaption>Asset List.</figcaption>
 </figure>

-Each asset is prefixed by the Kedro environment that was passed to the [`KedroProjectTranslator`](api.md#kedroprojecttranslator) in [`definitions.py`](api.md#definitionspy).
-If the Kedro dataset was generated from a [dataset factory](), the namespace that prefixed its name will also appear as a prefix, allowing easy browsing of assets per environment and per namespace.
+Each asset is prefixed by the Kedro environment that was passed to the [`KedroProjectTranslator`](api.md#kedroprojecttranslator) in [`definitions.py`](technical.md#definitionspy).
+If the Kedro dataset was generated from a [dataset factory](https://docs.kedro.org/en/stable/data/kedro_dataset_factories.html), the namespace that prefixed its name will also appear as a prefix, allowing easy browsing of assets per environment and per namespace.

-!!
-NOTE
-`base` environment

 Clicking on the "Asset lineage" link at the top right of the window leads to the Dagster asset lineage graph, where you can observe the dependencies between assets and check their status and description.

-!!
-NOTE
-description in metadata

 <figure markdown>
 ![Lineage graph of assets involved in the specified jobs](../images/getting-started/asset_graph_dark.png#only-dark){data-gallery="assets-dark"}